'Empire' actor Jussie Smollett makes court appearance 'to show confidence in his innocence'

 Breaking News Emails

-"Empire" actor Jussie Smollett on Tuesday appeared at a hearing in Chicago on whether cameras would be allowed in court for the criminal case over allegations he staged a racist, homophobic attack on himself.
+"Empire" actor Jussie Smollett appeared at a hearing Tuesday in Chicago on whether cameras would be allowed in court when he stands trial on charges of staging a racist, homophobic attack on himself.

-He was not required to appear, but a representative told NBC News that Smollett chose to do so “to show confidence in his innocence.”
+He was not required to appear, but a representative for the actor told NBC News that Smollett chose to do so “to show confidence in his innocence.”

-“He will do everything he needs to do,” Anne Kavanagh said.
+“He will do everything he needs to do,” the representative, Anne Kavanagh, said.
 “He will go the extra mile to cooperate with the process.”

 Neither the state nor Smollett's defense team objected to cameras being allowed in court.